-National Party list MP Nicola Willis wants summer school holidays shortened from six weeks to five or four weeks.
-Emily Writes asks if that’s really a good idea.
+In January 2019, a National Party MP called for summer school holidays to be shortened from six weeks to five or even four.
+Emily Writes did not agree.

 Like most parents I have days where I think the school holidays are dragging on and on and on.
 Some days I want to shoot my children into the sun – which is not logistically possible and is possibly a slight overreaction to hearing “BUT MAAAAAAAAHHHUuuuuuMMummm I’m BORED” for the fifteen hundred millionth time.
 I also have to work all the time, regardless of whether it’s Christmas or a holiday, because I’m self-employed most of the time.
 So I guess I should be one of those parents who would support shortening the holidays.

 But, I’m not.
 It just doesn’t feel right.
 I know school holidays are a prick to manage with work, sometimes it feels impossible, sometimes it feels like they’re just watching Peppa Pig non-stop for one of the weeks.
 There’s no way at all that I can afford holiday programmes; I don’t even consider them because I know they’re impossible.
 I don’t make enough in a day to cover even one child let alone two.

 Still, the answer isn’t sending kids and teachers back to school without a break or time with their whānau.
 The answer is higher wages and more annual leave and more flexibility in workplaces.

 To suggest the fix for the problem of not being able to care for your children during school holidays is to just not have holidays is absurd.
 That’s like fixing a crack in a window by just smashing the window out.
 Children need as much time as they can have with their families, but families also need time with their kids.